FlyingCatLucas/My_first_project-cloud-height-prediction/README.md

 More about model1:

 It is a naive attempt.
-I tried using a simple CNN for regressin to predict the heights of clouds.
+I tried using a simple CNN regression to predict the heights of clouds.

-As one can check the result in Jupyter file, a simple CNN has the ability to learn the cloud pattern and height.
+As one can check the result in the Jupyter file, a simple CNN has the ability to learn the cloud patterns and linked them to cloud height.

-This model serves as a basic, some ideas proposed will be tested in model 2 ~ model 4.
+This model serves as a base line, some ideas proposed will be tested in model 2 ~ model 4.